Avinav83/Customer_Churn_Analysis/README.md

 Here,in this power BI project we have look at the Cjhurn Rate against various factors and find what could be the main contributing factor in increasing the Churn rate.

 Here, we used the Bank Customer Churn dataset.We have go through the end-to-end process of developing and publishing the Customer Churn Analysis report in Power BI, including the following steps:
-Data Connection
+Data Connection,
-Data Preparation
+Data Preparation,
-Data Modeling and Analysis
+Data Modeling and Analysis,
-Data Visualisation
+Data Visualisation,
-Report Sharing and distribution
+Report Sharing and distribution.